Curriculum & Courses

-MPHY 8149 - Advanced Topics in Radiation Therapy, 2.0 cr - Parham Alaei
+MPHY 8149 - Advanced Topics in Radiation Therapy Physics, 2.0 cr - Parham Alaei

 This course is the third in the series focused on radiation therapy physics.
 Special topics in radiation therapy physics such as IMRT, SBRT, SRS, IGRT, and proton therapy are covered in this course.
 This course is intended for medical physics graduate students and medical residents.

-Text: Khan’s The Physics of Radiation Therapy, 5th edition, F. M. Khan and J. P. Gibbons and handouts.
+Text: Khan’s The Physics of Radiation Therapy, 6th edition, J. P. Gibbons and handouts.
 Offered in the Fall.

-MPHY 8666 - Doctoral Pre-Thesis Credits (1 - 6 credits [max 12.0 credits]; Prereq. doctoral student who has not passed prelim oral; no required consent for 1st/2nd registrations, up to 12 combined credits; % for 3rd/4th registrations, up to 24 combined cr; No grade, fall, spring, summer, every year)
+MPHY 8666 - Doctoral pre-thesis credits (1 - 6 credits [max 12 credits]); Doctoral student who has not passed prelim oral exam; No grade; fall, spring, summer, every year)

-GRAD 999 - Graduate School Active Status (no credit; Prereq. grad student; No Grade, fall, spring, summer, every year)
+GRAD 999 - Graduate School Active Status (No credit); No grade; fall, spring, summer, every year)